-Soft, supple, clear-looking skin can give a woman a youthful glow at any age.
+Soft, supple, clear-looking skin can give a woman or man a youthful glow at any age.
 There are certain natural vitamins and nutrients that have been tested recently for their healthy benefits to the skin.
-Before we discuss these, let’s take a look at some of the factors that can cause skin dryness, wrinkles, blemishes and spots.
+Before we discuss these, let*s take a look at some of the factors that can cause skin dryness, wrinkles, blemishes and spots.

 Free radicals play a major role in the aging process, including our skin, and they also contribute to many degenerative diseases such as arthritis, heart disease and cancer.
 Free radicals come from pollution, smoke, overexposure to the sun, medications and drugs, infection, stress, toxic chemicals, a poor diet, and also as a byproduct of normal metabolism.
 Antioxidants such as Vitamins C, E, and A, can help to defend the body against free radicals and repair the damage.